Chargily/chargily-epay-whmcs/README.md

 # INSTALLATION STEPS
 -Upload the folder "modules" your WHMCS installation path.
 The contents of the "modules" folder should merge with the existing "modules" folder.

--Go to System Settings > Payment Gateways > All payment Gateways and select CIB card payment & EDAHABIA card payment
+-Go to System Settings > Payment Gateways > All payment Gateways and select CIB card payment & EDAHABIA card payment.

--In the same page go to Manage existing payement gateways and fill in your informations
+-In the same page go to Manage existing payement gateways and fill in your informations.

 -Save your changes.